In these strange, unprecedented times, information is everywhere. But what most people want is direction on what they should actually do.

 - Disinfectant wipe down of all optical and sunglasses frames after trying on

-If you are due for your eye appointment and have developed even mild symptoms of cold or flu, including a sore throat or cough, postpone your appointment for a few weeks until you are free from symptoms.
-Conversely, if you have changed work circumstances and would like to use your time at home productively, you may wish to book that overdue eye examination!
+If you are due for a pressing eye appointment and have developed even mild symptoms of cold or flu, including a sore throat or cough, postpone your appointment for a few weeks until you are completely free from symptoms.

 If you need an urgent appointment but you are not feeling well, call The Eye Practice to discuss BEFORE coming in.